facebookresearch/habitat-sim/examples/web_apps/webxr_hand_demo/README.md

 The Habitat-sim JS build doesn't currently have an installer, so we can't get it from npm, conda, pip, or similar.
 We've added habitat-sim as a git submodule at `habitat-sim` and build it locally to produce `hsim_bindings.js` and `hsim_bindings.wasm`.
 We copy those files to `examples/web_apps/webxr_hand_demo/lib` as a post-build step in `build_and_install_habitat_sim_js.sh`.

-In the future, we may also utilize some JS utilities provided as .js files inside Habitat-sim; those can be symlinked or copied from the Habitat-sim source folders to `examples/web_apps/webxr_hand_demo/lib`.
+We also utilize some JS utilities provided as .js files inside Habitat-sim.
+These are also copied from the Habitat-sim source folders to `examples/web_apps/webxr_hand_demo/lib` as part of the build script.